aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 4. Go to the extensions page (`chrome://extensions` or `edge://extensions`).
 5. Enable Developer Mode.
 6. Click `Load unpacked` and select the extension folder.
 * in Chrome/Opera/Brave disable the developer mode extensions popup by enabling the extensions toolbar menu under (experimental) chrome flags: chrome://flags/#extensions-toolbar-menu
+If you're familiar with Git(Hub)-clients you can also clone this repo and update the extension that way (load unpacked folder used by Git(Hub)-client).

 #### Other Chromium browsers (Opera/Vivaldi)
 1. Download the extension as a .crx file from the [download page](https://bitbucket.org/magnolia1234/bypass-paywalls-chrome-clean/downloads).